GLOBAL GIRLS’ EDUCATION

 UNESCO estimates that 129 million girls worldwide remained out-of-school in 2022.
 Fifty million of these out-of-school girls live in Sub-Saharan Africa, which also remains the only region where out-of-school rates are increasing.

-Lack of schools in low-income Global South countries, poverty, and gendered norms such as early marriage create many of the most significant barriers to girls’ education around the world.
+Lack of schools in low-income countries, poverty, and norms such as early marriage create many of the most significant barriers to girls’ education around the world.
 Teenage pregnancy, lack of access to sanitary pads and WASH facilities also create significant challenges.
 COVID-school closures are estimated to have pushed 11 million more girls from rural, low-income communities permanently out of classrooms.
 And in countries affected by wars and conflict, girls are more than twice as likely to be out of school.

 GIRLS CHALLENGES IN KENYA